Kansas officials react to the death of former U.S. Senator Bob Dole

 WICHITA, Kan.
 (KSNW) – Kansas state officials are reacting to the death of former U.S. Senator Bob Dole.

-According to Dole’s family, he died in his sleep Sunday morning, December 5.
+According to Dole’s family, he died in his sleep Sunday morning, Dec.
+5 at the age of 98.

+Thank you for the outpouring of love over the last year, it continues to sustain us as we grieve the loss of the precious man we knew as husband and father.
+Bob Dole was never only ours – we shared him with Americans from every walk of life and every political persuasion.
+He dedicated his life to serving you, and so it is heartwarming that so many honor him at his passing.

+“America has lost one of its heroes; our family has lost its rock.
+We will smile as we recall his gifted sense of humor.
+We will take comfort from the extraordinary moments of our lifetimes together.

 The Elizabeth Dole Foundation released a statement saying, “Senator Robert Joseph Dole died early this morning in his sleep.
 At his death, at age 98, he had served the United States of America faithfully for 79 years.”